 - a.
-UNT is prohibited from entering into a contract for the purchase of goods or services with a private vendor with whom any of the following persons have a financial interest: - i.
-The chancellor, a president of any of the institutions within the UNT System, the general counsel, the chief procurement officer or a procurement director; or - ii.
-Any person related to an officer or employee described above within the second degree of affinity (marriage) or second degree of consanguinity (blood).
-A chard regarding affinity and consanguinity is posted on the PPS website for reference. - b.
+UNT is prohibited from entering into a contract for the purchase of goods or services with a private vendor with whom any of the following persons have a financial interest: - the chancellor, a president of any of the institutions within the UNT System, the general counsel, the chief procurement officer, or a procurement director; or

+- ii. any person related to an officer or employee described above within the second degree of affinity (marriage) or second degree of consanguinity (blood).
+Second degree of consanguinity includes a parent, child, sibling, grandparent, or grandchild.
+Second degree of affinity includes a spouse, stepparent, stepchild, or spouse of a person within the second degree of consanguinity.
+It also includes anyone related to an officer's or employee's spouse by the second degree of consanguinity. - b.
 The prohibition from entering into a contract does not apply to contracts for the purchase of goods or services if the amount of purchase is less than \$25,000.
+However, contracts for amounts less than \$25,000 that may pose a potential conflict of interest must be disclosed as noted in IV.D.4 of this policy.